github/training-kit/workbooks/github-foundations-old.md

----
-layout: workbook
-title: Foundations Workbook
-description: This workbook will be your companion for the slides of the GitHub Foundations class taught by the [GitHub Training Team](http://training.github.com/) and other educational groups.
-In this GitHub Training course, you'll learn all the necessary skills to be productive with GitHub and Git in your open source work or daily job assignments.
----

 ##  A Brief Tour of Git <a href="http://git-scm.com/book/en/Getting-Started-Git-Basics" class="booklink">Pro Git Book: Git Basics</a>

 Git has a unique twist on version control in which each _cloned_ copy of the repository contains all branches, tags, and commits ever saved to the project.
 This provides local-disk speed for almost any operation.
 Network operations are performed in batch and compressed before sending, thus making over-the-wire operations seem incredibly fast.